graspnet/graspnetAPI/docs/source/example_eval.rst

                 ))
   gg.save_npy(save_path)

 where your algorithm predicts N grasp poses for an image.
-For the meaning of each entry, you should refer to the doc for Grasp Label Format-API Loaded Labels
+For the `object_id`, you can simply input `0`.
+For the meaning of other entries, you should refer to the doc for Grasp Label Format-API Loaded Labels

 The file structure of dump folder should be as follows: